aquasecurity/starboard/docs/tutorials/manage_access_to_security_reports.md

 # Manage Access to Security Reports

-In Starboard security reports are stored as [CRD] instances (e.g. VulnerabilityReport and ConfigAuditReport objects).
+In Trivy-Operator security reports are stored as [CRD] instances (e.g. VulnerabilityReport and ConfigAuditReport objects).

 With Kubernetes [RBAC], a cluster administrator can choose the following levels of granularity to manage access to security reports: